markmontymark/patterns/README.md

 Install Perl6

-See notes in perl6/README.md as they're just a couple of steps, though fairly painless.
+See notes in perl6/README.md as they're *not* just a couple of steps...